 - In the South, especially in Kherson, Ukrainians are worried about a possible annexation of the conquered regions by Russian forces, with Moscow calling for referendums on the subject as early as July.
 But according to the southern command of the Ukrainian armed forces, the Russians are facing very strong resistance from the population.

 - There is growing concern about grain supplies, especially in Africa.
 The continent imports more than half of its grain from Ukraine and Russia.
 Concerns swept by Vladimir Putin, who mentioned several ways to export them, he said.
 Acting President of the African Union (AU) and Senegalese Head of State Macky Sall said “Reassured” on Friday after meeting with the Russian president.
 The Ukrainian foreign minister said on Friday (June 3rd) that Ukraine was ready to “To resume exports from the port of Odessa”provided what “Russia is not taking advantage of the trade route to attack the city.”

 - The European Union has banned most Russian oil imports with an embargo in six months, in its sixth package of sanctions against Moscow in order to dry up the financing of the war against Ukraine, after arduous negotiations due to pressure from Hungary.

-- Switzerland has rejected a request from Denmark to send twenty-two armored vehicles made in Ukraine.
-The Swiss War Equipment Act, also known as the “Neutrality Act”, prohibits the transfer of weapons, ammunition and other war material manufactured in Switzerland to countries involved in international conflicts.
+- Switzerland has rejected a request from Denmark to send 22 armored vehicles made in Ukraine.
+The Swiss War Equipment Act, also known as the “Neutrality Act”prohibits the transfer of weapons, ammunition and other war material manufactured in Switzerland to countries involved in international conflicts.

 Find our live yesterday here.